 “Discrimination happens everyday, in our homes, in our schools and at our workplaces.
 Many in our society remain ignorant to the hurt they are causing their LGBTQ friends and family members.

 “It is this ignorance that we seek to address, and we hope our political leaders will not continue to ignore the discrimination that their LGBTQ citizens face every day,” he added.

 Pink Dot 11’s Ambassadors were also revealed at Pink Dot 11’s media launch at TheatreWorks on Wed, namely actress and theatre director Beatrice Chia-Richmond, actor-singer Tosh Zhang of Ah Boys to Men fame, and the sibling duo of prominent local YouTubers Preeti Nair, or more popularly known by her moniker Preetipls, and her brother Subhas Nair, who is a rapper.

 Touching on the reason behind taking up the opportunity to become one of Pink Dot’s Ambassadors this year, Mr Zhang said that he was driven by the need for “equality and love for all”.

 “The majority of my fans are youths, and I want to share this message of acceptance, tolerance and love over hate,” he added.

-Ms Nair said that while she is unable to understand firsthand the discrimination experienced by LGBTQ persons as a straight cisgender ally, she is aware that “it hurts”, as she has experienced “discrimination in the form of body shaming and racism”.
+Ms Nair said that while she is unable to understand firsthand the discrimination experienced by LGBT persons as a straight cisgender ally, she is aware that “it hurts”, as she has experienced “discrimination in the form of body shaming and racism”.